MattCarothers/mhn-core-docker/README.md

 ./add_dionaea_user.sh
 ```

-Optional: edit the dionaea config file and set any options you want
+Optional: edit the dionaea config file and set any options you want.
 ```
 vi dionaea/dionaea.conf
 ```